Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems

 \subsection{Slater-Jastrow results}

-We have run DMC calculations of the AcOH monomer and dimer using the Slater-Jastrow (SJ) trial wave function and ECPs to represent ionic cores, namely eCEPPs, \cite{trail:2017} with which we recover ECP SJ-DMC results compatible with those reported in Ref.\ \citenum{shi:2025}, see Table \ref{table:acoh_dmc} and Fig.\ \ref{fig:results}.
+We have run DMC calculations of the AcOH, (AcOH)$_2$, water, peptide, and water-peptide systems using the Slater-Jastrow (SJ) trial wave function and ECPs to represent ionic cores, namely eCEPPs, \cite{trail:2017} with which we recover ECP SJ-DMC results within uncertainty of those reported in Ref.\ \citenum{shi:2025}, see Table \ref{table:dmc} and Fig.\ \ref{fig:results}.

 There are various potential sources of error in the DMC results.
-DMC calculations are performed at finite time steps $\tau$, and the resulting energies must be extrapolated to zero time step as we report in Section S3 the supplementary information.
+DMC calculations are performed at finite time steps $\tau$, and the resulting energies must be extrapolated to zero time step as we report in Section S2 the supplementary information.
 Population control bias is typically negligible and can be removed by extrapolation along with time-step bias, \cite{needs:2020} which we have done.
-We have verified that the error incurred by the use of ECPs is negligible on the scale of interest by computing the all-electron (AE) SJ-DMC interaction energy, reported in Table \ref{table:acoh_dmc}, which agrees within uncertainty with its ECP counterpart.
+We have verified that the error incurred by the use of ECPs is negligible on the scale of interest by computing the all-electron (AE) SJ-DMC interaction energy of the AcOH dimer, reported in Table \ref{table:dmc}, which agrees within uncertainty with its ECP counterpart.
+We have tested using distinct Jastrow parameters for symmetry-inequivalent atoms, \cite{dubecky:2019} but we find that this does not change the interaction energy estimate for (AcOH)$_2$.
 The source of the remaining error in DMC is the mismatch between the nodes of the trial wave function and those of the exact wave function, which is referred to as the fixed-node error.
 Note that BSIE can be regarded as part of the fixed-node error in DMC; our use of the relatively large aug-cc-pVTZ basis set should provide a good starting point for this source of fixed-node error.